Passport Health logo

 • Headlamp – In many rural areas of Madagascar, there is no electricity.
 You may find yourself relying on a headlamp or a hand-held lamp to see where you’re going.

 Canadian consular services can help travellers with many issues they may face including passport services.
-Once in Madagascar, the information for the Canadian consulate is:
+Travellers to Madagascar will use the High Commission of Canada in South Africa for any consular needs.

 If you have any questions about travelling to Madagascar or are wondering what shots you may need for your trip, schedule an appointment by calling or book online now.